paul-kh/employee-management-system/README.md

 * Node.js   - Back-end script for processing users' input and manipulate data in the database.
 * mySQL     - To store data.
+* MAMP      - Local Server Environment that handles web service and connection to database.
 * Inquirer  - To prompt users for their input.

 ### Database Schema